GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

   </figcaption>
 </figure>

-The `AppHistory` interface also has a number of other navigation methods, all which return an `AppHistoryResult`.
+The `AppHistory` interface also has a number of other navigation methods, all which return an object containing `{ committed, finished }`.
 I've already mentioned `goTo()` (which accepts a `key` that denotes a specific entry in the user's history) and `navigate()`.
 It also includes `back()`, `forward()` and `reload()`.
 These methods are all handled—just like `navigate()`—by the centralized "navigate" event handler.